Democratic Liberal Party of Armenia: History

 On 3 June 2012, a general assembly was held by Democratic Liberal Party of Armenia registered members.
-Merger and union with the Armenakan-Democratic Liberal Party was approved, followed by the decision to dissolve the Democratic Liberal Party of Armenia, in favor of launching the Democratic Liberal Party.

-Immediately following that, a joint general constituting assembly was held the same day and an official declaration of the new party was made.
+Merger and union with the Armenakan-Democratic Liberal Party was approved, followed by the decision to dissolve the Democratic Liberal Party of Armenia, in favor of launching the "Democratic Liberal Party".
+Immediately following, a joint general constituting assembly was held the same day and an official declaration of the new party was made.
 Twenty five members were elected as the party's pan-republican Central Committee with Hakob Avetikyan being elected as the general secretary of the party.